Neptune Blog

 warnings.filterwarnings('ignore')

-Let’s look at the distribution of the classes in the target, i.e. ‘fraudulent’ column.
+Let’s look at the distribution of the classes in the target, i.e. ‘cut’ column:

 plt.show()

-We can see that the distribution is imbalanced, so we proceed to the next stage – cleaning the data.
+We can see that the distribution is heavily imbalanced, so we proceed to the next stage – cleaning the data to ensure quality and consistency.
+Addressing issues like missing values or outliers is crucial before applying techniques to handle the imbalance.
+This will help improve the accuracy and reliability of the model’s predictions.

 Data cleaning